 One of the most common concerns that an owner of a closely-held business faces regarding business succession is liquidity.
-How can the future owners of the business, such as a child or key employee, pay the owner or his family the fair market value of the business?
+How can the future owners of the business, be they family or key employees, pay the owner or his family the fair market value of the business?
 How can a business continue when an owner dies prematurely?
 One answer is to use life insurance.
 This article will highlight how insurance policies can play a central role in a succession plan that preserves the value and integrity of the business, while maintaining family unity.

-Proper planning to effectively utilize life insurance can be used to address these internal business problems.
-Rather than liquidating part of the business to pay estate taxes, the Owner could generate new wealth through life insurance.
-Generally, life insurance proceeds owned by the insured are part of the insured's taxable estate.
+Rather than liquidating part of the business, the Owner could generate new wealth through life insurance.
+Generally, life insurance proceeds owned by the insured are part of the insured’s taxable estate.
 To avoid this inclusion, the Owner can establish a separate entity, an irrevocable life insurance trust (ILIT), to purchase and own the life insurance policy.
 If the Owner does not actually own the life insurance policy, then the policy proceeds are excluded from the Owner’s taxable estate.
-Then, when Owner dies, the trustee of the ILIT can be used to acquire business interests from the Owner's estate, thus transferring liquidity to the estate, which, in turn, can use the liquidity to pay estate taxes without having to sell the business interests to a third party.
+Then, when Owner dies, the trustee of the ILIT can be used to acquire business interests from the Owner’s estate, thus transferring liquidity to the estate, which, in turn, can use the liquidity to pay estate taxes without having to sell the business interests to a third party.

 Life insurance can also provide working capital upon the death or disability of the Owner or another key employee.
 Note that the insurance proceeds received by the business are not taxable to the business; however, the premium payments are also not deductible.
 The taxation of business owned insurance depends on the type of entity the business is; thus, partnerships and LLCs are subject to different tax schemes than C corporations.
 It is important to get the advice of an accountant before purchasing life and disability insurance through the business.

 A buy-sell agreement between the Owner and any future owners of the business can also be facilitated with insurance proceeds.
-If some key employees are interested in acquiring the business, but lack sufficient funds to buy the business on their own, they can purchase life insurance on the Owner's life or disability insurance in case of the Owner's disability.
-That would provide them with liquidity to purchase the business from the Owner or the Owner's estate.
+Should some key employees be interested in acquiring the business, but lack sufficient funds, they can purchase life insurance on the Owner’s life or disability insurance in case of the Owner’s disability.
+That would provide them with liquidity to purchase the business from the Owner or the Owner’s estate.

-Alternatively, a revocable stock purchase trust can be structured by the Owner to require (i) the trust's acquisition of business interests from the Owner or the Owner's estate in return for the insurance proceeds and (ii) the management and distribution of such interests until such time that the buyers are identified and ready to take over.
+However, a host of uncertainties may make such a plan undesirable.
+Alternatively, a revocable stock purchase trust can be structured by the Owner to require (i) the trust’s acquisition of business interests from the Owner or the Owner’s estate in return for the insurance proceeds and (ii) the management and distribution of such interests until such time that the buyers are identified and ready to take over.
 Key employees may change over time and a trust allows for flexibility to adapt to unforeseen circumstances.
-This arrangement can be desirable if the Owner is still unsure whether or not the Owner’s heirs are interested in taking over the business.

-From an external perspective, a tricky situation for the Owner arises when some, but not all, of the Owner's children are active in the business.
-How can the Owner plan to treat all children equally when most of the Owner's assets are tied up in the business?
-Life insurance on the Owner's life, held in an ILIT, can create wealth to create a more fair estate distribution to the Owner’s inactive children.
-These children could be identified as the beneficiaries of such a trust, while the children who are involved in the business can be provided with ownership interests in the business, instead.
+From an external perspective, a tricky situation for the Owner arises when some but not all of the Owner’s children are active in the business.
+How can the Owner plan to treat all children equally when most of the Owner’s assets is tied up in the business?
+Life insurance on the Owner’s life, held in an ILIT, can create wealth to create a more fair estate distribution to the Owner’s inactive children.
+These children could be identified as the beneficiaries of such a trust.

-A succession plan requires careful consideration of the degree of control the Owner wishes to maintain at present and during retirement; the person or persons best suited to take over in the Owner’s place; the Owner's income needs during retirement or disability; the needs of the Owner's family; and the Owner's estate tax situation.
-The above insurance-based plans need to be structured carefully to avoid unintended, undesirable income, gift, or estate tax consequences and to make use of the tax benefits that could be incorporated into a succession plan, such as gifting discounts, low-interest promissory notes, and trusts.
+A succession plan requires careful consideration of the degree of control the Owner wishes to maintain at present and during retirement; the persons best suited to succeed the Owner; the Owner’s income needs during retirement or disability; the needs of the Owner’s family; and the Owner’s estate tax situation.
+The above insurance-based plans need to be structured carefully to avoid unintended, undesirable income, gift, or estate tax consequences and to make use of the tax benefits that could be incorporated into a succession plan, such as gifting discounts, low interest promissory notes and trusts.
 Given all the available legal and financial tools, the Owner of a closely-held business can develop a good business succession plan.